 Hoisting a home above anticipated floodwaters has been used for decades in places like Hawaii.
 Instead of using a standard concrete slab foundation, the pier and beam foundation model raises the house with a crawl space under it.
 Water can flow through the crawlspace rather than pool directly in the home.

 In the aftermath of Hurricane Harvey, Houston approved new building regulations requiring pier and beam foundations.
-The ruling came after a study found 80 percent of homes damaged during Harvey could have been prevented with pier and beam foundations.
+The ruling came after a study found 80% of homes damaged during Harvey could have been prevented with pier and beam foundations.

 This construction has benefits beyond flood prevention.
 All electrical and plumbing components under the home are accessible through the crawlspace.
 When a pipe leaks under traditional cement slab foundation, it’s difficult (and costly) to reach the pipe.
 But with pier and beam foundations, pipes are easier to access, which can help mitigate thousands of dollars in damage and repairs.

 US coastal communities are looking to European models of floating homes.
 In Finland, people are already lining up to buy amphibious homes – that is, homes produced at a manufacturing site, floated to the homeowner’s location and anchored to the seabed with enough leeway to rise and fall with the ocean tides.

 While it’s a creative solution to address both housing shortages and flooding issues, there are some drawbacks that impact its widespread viability.
-For starters, floating homes cost 8 to 16 percent more than traditional land-built homes.
+For starters, floating homes cost 8% to 16% more than traditional land-built homes.
 Plus, there’s the potential for more risk – emergency response may struggle to reach a home, and children may be at greater risk for drowning.